sunnyzwu/stromal_subclasses/README.md

 job submission script and R script for integrating seurat objects

 #### 04 cluster annotation and reclustering
-job submission script and R script for cluster annotations and reclustering of epithelial cells, stromal-immune cells and individual stromal subpopulations (CAFs and VDSCs).
+job submission script and R script for cluster annotations and reclustering of epithelial cells, stromal-immune cells and individual stromal subpopulations (CAFs and PVL cells).
 This R script also includes the generation of stromal gene signatures and export of gene expression matrices for downstream SCENIC (step 06).

 #### 05 gene signature analysis
 ##### AUCell